DUP leader warns he will not shy away from ‘difficult decisions’

 The republican party taking the First Minister’s role in Northern Ireland would represent a sizeable symbolic blow for the DUP and unionism in general.

-The fall out from Brexit has seen some grassroots unionists blame the DUP for mishandling a process that resulted in the imposition of the new economic barriers between NI and GB.
+The fallout from Brexit has seen some grassroots unionists blame the DUP for mishandling a process that resulted in the imposition of the new economic barriers between NI and the UK.

 That has undoubtedly been a factor in the chaos that engulfed the party earlier this year when two leaders, Arlene Foster and her successor Edwin Poots, were both ousted in internal revolts that occurred within weeks of each other.